Where is Café Parizäde located?

 I would like to bring my own bottle of wine.
 Can I and, if so, is there a corking fee?

-Washington Duke Inn has a $30 corkage fee if you would like to bring wine to the event.
+Kipos Greek Taverna also has a well-stocked bar.
+Kipos has a $15 corkage fee if you would like to bring wine to the event.
 Consider supplementing what you bring with fine selections from the restaurant, as well.

 I have particular food allergies.
 Will I be able to find a variety of food I can eat?